amirsciammas/interview-mlops-engineer/README.md

     return ResponseData(prediction=predict(data.data, model).flatten().tolist())
 ```

-Lets unpack what happening here:
+let's unpack what happening here:

-* We created `InputData` this class uses `pydantic` to create the schema using python typing, this will be how we spect the data to come, we will have a field `data` with a list of integers in it.
-If the request does not follows this schemas a validation error will be raised.
-This will be an  argument in our endpoint function that its expected to cme in the body of the request.
+* We created `InputData`, this class uses `pydantic` to create the schema using python typing, this will be how we expect the data to come, we will have a field `data` with a list of integers in it.
+If the request does not follow this schema a validation error will be raised.
+This will be an argument in our endpoint function that it's expected to come in the body of the request.

 ```json
 {